-Keep the magnet close by - it can be worn on the wrist like a watch, or on a belt, or attached to a wheelchair.
+The magnet can be worn on the wrist like a watch, or on a belt, or attached to a wheelchair.
 For people who have no warning before a seizure, someone else could use the magnet for them when a seizure happens.